 20) Line 197: Handling time is very far off and the model for this needs to be changed.

 We changed the sentence.
-The end of the corresponding paragraph discusses the fact that handling time is not related to mechanical factors from the medium in our model, and thus it should be investigated differently.
+The end of the corresponding paragraph discusses the fact that handling time is not related to mechanical factors from the medium in our model, and thus Portlier et al’s model should be revised to better model handling time.
 Conclusions and future directions 21) Line 206: Not convinced that this model is useful for this type of prediction.

 We agree that the sentence was misleading.
 Our point was to provide some potential improvements for the model.
 We made it clearer (l.
 321-322 p.
 15).